apache/spark/docs/howto/operator/google/cloud/stackdriver.rst

 """"""""""""""""""

 You can use this operator with or without project id to fetch all the alert policies.
-If project is is missing it wil be retrieved from GCP connection used.
+If project is is missing it wil be retrieved from Google Cloud connection used.

 .. exampleinclude:: /../airflow/providers/google/cloud/example_dags/example_stackdriver.py
     :language: python